MarkWarneke/markwarneke.github.io/_posts/2021-01-31-Configure-Log-Analytics-Kubernetes-LogManagement-Settings-To-Save-Cost.md

   exclude_namespaces = ["kube-system", "ingress-basic", "akv2k8s", "flux-system"]
 ```

+Apply the yaml again `kubectl apply -f container-azm-ms-agentconfig.yaml` and [validate](#validation) the deployment.

 {: .box-warning}
 **Warning:** In production use cases this might not be applicable as you want to make sure the errors and outputs are collected for log analysis.